OpenNMT/adaptive-softmax/README.md

 ## License

 adaptive-softmax is BSD-licensed.
-We also provide an additional patent grant.
+Facebook also provides an additional patent grant - check LICENSE and PATENT file in this diretory.